erose/recipes/thai_green_curry.md

  Chop the garlic into little pieces and saute it in oil for a few seconds, just until it turns golden brown.
 Mix in the curry paste.
 Saute for a bit more.
 Mix in the fish sauce.
 Pour in the coconut milk and get it boiling.

  After the mixture is boiling over, put in the vegetables.
+Onions first, then everything else.
 Add the lime juice.
 Basil goes in last.
 Make sure they don't get too overcooked.

  Serve over rice.